HIS MAJESTY'S TENTH FOOT

 His Majesty's Tenth Regiment of Foot in America is a historically re-created infantry unit formed to portray the service of the British Army during the American War for Independence.

-Composed of two types of soldier, Grenadiers and Light Infantry, a company of Music, and Corps of Civilian Volunteers, the members of the Tenth are accurately uniformed, equipped, and trained in 18th century military drill and life so that we appear in public exactly as members of the British Army would have been seen in 1775.
+Composed of two types of soldier, Grenadiers and Light Infantry, a company of Music, and Corps of Civilian Volunteers, the members of the Tenth are accurately uniformed, equipped, and trained in 18th century military drill and life so that we appear in public as members of the British Army would have in 1775.

 You are invited to browse through this web site and learn more about the 10th Foot.
 If you are motivated and have the time and the dedication, maybe you too can become part of America's premier re-created British Regiment.